-Field Impacts Mitigation Measures Responsible Monitoring Frequency of Cost and Implementation Indicator wonitoring Source of Funds especially in lean flow than 0.1%).
+Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds Downstream water uses Impacts on downstream uses and ecological flows of Padma River, especially in lean flow The proposed abstraction is checked with the lean flows for the ultimate intake capacities (2040), which is observed insignificant (less than 0.1%).
 Therefore, no impact on downstream uses or impairment of ecological flows in Padma River is envisaged, however, it will be further assessed during detailed design.
-Reference Seismic considerations in design of structures Damage to structure due to not taking seismic consideration in design The designs of the project components, including intake structures, WTP and transmission mains, will conform to Bangladesh National Building Code, 2006.
+PMU and MDSC Incorporated in final design During detailed design stage No cost, detailed design is a part of MDSC Terms of Reference Seismic considerations in design of structures Damage to structure due to not taking seismic consideration in design The designs of the project components, including intake structures, WTP and transmission mains, will conform to Bangladesh National Building Code, 2006.
 PMU and MDSC Incorporated in final design During detailed design stage No cost, detailed design is a part of MDSC Terms of Reference Tree cutting or damage Damage to trees and clearance of vegetation Intake and WTP: Only trees that will require removal within the proposed construction areas of the sites will be cut.
 After the finalization of the designs and layout of the project components, the trees within proposed construction areas will be marked.
 For trees not proposed to be cut, taking all precautions to protect them from any damage from construction activities, including placement of tree guards, will be taken up.
 Transmission mains: Trees within the corridor of impact (area required for construction) will be felled after prior approval.
 Tree Plantation: Log trees will be planted at the suggested/appropriate distances on both slopes of the service roads, alongside river which will surplus the loss of trees cut by many times.
-Two trees plantation can be considered for one tree cut PMU, PIU, MDSC and contractor Number of tree cut Detailed Design stage To be included in Contract document Pollution of intake Pollution control and activities upstream of A feasibility study is proposed to select the option of water PMU, PIU, MDSC A feasibility study is Detailed Design stage No cost, can be part of MDSC the source, including sanitation facilities and transmission from intake to WTP site.
-The water quality monitoring conducted and incorporated in terms of reference
+Two trees plantation can be considered for one tree cut PMU, PIU, MDSC and contractor Number of tree cut Detailed Design stage To be included in Contract document

-Field Impacts Mitigation Measures Responsible Monitoring Frequency of Cost and

-10r Implementation Indicator Monitoring Source of

-waste collection program should be carried out as Implementation final design 1 0103

-facilities at Pontoon/ part of the feasibility study indi design

-ghat Protection of the source through

-gnat regulation of unstream

-developments especially discharge

-of industrial effluents (either

-untreated or partially treated)

-needs to be identified as a key

-policy level intervention, which

-requires inter-departmental

-coordination.
-While consultations

-with the other line departments,

-such as the Department of

-Industries and the Bangladesh

-Water Development Board

-(BWDB), should ensure future

-large-scale industrial development

-upstream of the intake,

-enforcement of discharge

-standards and treatment of

-industrial wastes.
-In consultation

-with the BIWTA, design of

-sanitation facilities and solid waste

-collection facilities shall be provided

-on ghat and within those Pontoons

-that belonging to the BIWTA.
-The

-pourashava shall be assigned

-responsibilities to carry out

-awareness campaigns on source

-protection at key locations within 50

-Oludad Km upstream of the source. la como cuesto al la Detailed Desire Nie erst

-Sludge Impact due to Design of WIP to include sludge PMU, MDSC Incorporated in Detailed Design NO COST,

-management and improper sludge drying beds, and sludge final design stage detailed design

-disposal disposal In anagement plan to be prepared.
-IS a part of

-Reference

-Logations for Impact due to Transmission maine: A utilization List of apoil Detailed Design No cost To bo

-disposal of speil improper disposal of nan for the disposal of earth FIVID, FID, sitos Stage included BoO

-uispusai ui spuil resulting from the exception will be Contractors 31103 Slaye and in the

-spons nrepared by the contractor as part Contractors contract

-of the spoil management plan.
-It is document

-Sludge management and disposal Locations for disposal of spoil Impact due to improper sludge disposal Impact due to improper disposal of spoils on ghat and within those Pontoons that belonging to the BIWTA.
+Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds Pollution of intake Pollution control and activities upstream of the source, including sanitation facilities and waste collection facilities at Pontoon/ ghat A feasibility study is proposed to select the option of water transmission from intake to WTP site.
+The water quality monitoring program should be carried out as part of the feasibility study Protection of the source through regulation of upstream developments, especially discharge of industrial effluents (either untreated or partially treated), needs to be identified as a key policy level intervention, which requires inter-departmental coordination.
+While consultations with the other line departments, such as the Department of Industries and the Bangladesh Water Development Board (BWDB), should ensure future large-scale industrial development upstream of the intake, enforcement of discharge standards and treatment of industrial wastes.
+In consultation with the BIWTA, design of sanitation facilities shall be provided on ghat and within those Pontoons that belonging to the BIWTA.
 The pourashava shall be assigned responsibilities to carry out awareness campaigns on source protection at key locations within 50 km upstream of the source.
-Design of WTP to include sludge drying beds, and sludge management plan to be prepared.
-In corporate sludge disposal in landfill design Transmission mains: A utilization plan for the disposal of earth resulting from the excavation will be prepared by the contractor as part of the spoil management plan.
-It is PMU, MDSC PMU, PIU, MDSC and Contractors Incorporated in final design List of spoil sites Detailed Design stage Detailed Design Stage No cost, detailed design is a part of MDSC Terms of Reference No cost, To be included BoQ and in the contract document
+PMU, PIU, MDSC A feasibility study is conducted and incorporated in final design Detailed Design stage No cost, can be part of MDSC terms of reference Sludge management and disposal Impact due to improper sludge disposal Design of WTP to include sludge drying beds, and sludge management plan to be prepared.
+In corporate sludge disposal in landfill design PMU, MDSC Incorporated in final design Detailed Design stage No cost, detailed design is a part of MDSC Terms of Reference